 Netflix library size by country

-To give a view of another rival, Disney+ launched with a seeming focus on quality over quantity, offering 7,500 episodes and around 500 movies – this compares to 47,000 episodes on Netflix alongside the near 4,000 films.
+Of course, it’s not just about the size of the library.
+Disney Plus launched with a seeming focus on quality over quantity, offering 7,500 episodes and around 500 movies – this compares to 47,000 episodes on Netflix alongside the near 4,000 films.

 IMDB is based on audience reviews.
 Rotten Tomatoes also aggregates film reviews, but focuses on critics’ reviews over those of the general public.
 Films that cross a certain threshold of positive reviews are ‘certified fresh’.